Guide

 An invoice and three $50 notes.

-Calculating your accounts receivable turnover ratio helps you understand your business cash flow and how your credit policies affect it.
+Calculating your accounts receivable turnover ratio helps you understand your business’s cash flow and how your credit policies affect it.
+Here’s how the formula works and how the ratio can help you assess your cash flow.

-The accounts receivable turnover ratio can be used as a measure of efficiency when comparing businesses from the same or similar industries.
+The receivables turnover ratio is often used to compare the efficiencies of businesses from the same or similar industries.

 The accounts receivable turnover ratio formula